DeckCheatz/wemod-launcher/readme.md

   <img src="https://www.wemod.com/static/images/wemod-logo-40777eae11.webp" alt="WeMod logo"/>
 </p>

+## Changes
+- Prefix Windows directory dereferenced (fixes dotnet4.8 bug on Proton Version 8 and above) - thanks to reddit user /u/pickworthi for finding it out

 ![:wemod:](https://cdn.discordapp.com/emojis/761419420211740672.webp?size=44&quality=lossless) **How to Install WeMod on a Steam Deck (Linux)** In this guide, we'll walk you through the process of installing WeMod on a Steam Deck running Linux.
 We'll cover all the steps required to set up the necessary components and configurations to seamlessly integrate WeMod with your games. ‎